 Best Ways Of Catching Fish In Scotland

-Most of the fishing in Scotland for salmon, sea trout, trout, and grayling is fly fishing only but this depends on the river or loch you’re fishing in.
-The River Tay, for example, also allows anglers to use spinning rods to catch salmon but there aren’t many other places that do.
+Most fishing in Scotland for salmon, sea trout, trout, and grayling is fly fishing only, but this depends on the river or loch you’re fishing in.
+The River Tay, for example, also allows anglers to use spinning rods to catch salmon, but there aren’t many other places that do.

-In lower water conditions lighter rods such as a single-handed, 10ft 6in long, 8-9 weight rod, is perfect for fishing for grilse and sea trout.
+In lower water conditions, lighter rods such as a single-handed, 10ft 6in long, 8-9 weight rod are perfect for grilse ( grilse are salmon which have been to sea for one year only, salmon that have been to sea for two years are known as “two-sea winter” then “three-sea winter”) and sea trout fishing.
 For brown trout, 5-7 weight, 8-10ft single-handed rods are the best choice.

-If your pike fishing on the lochs, casting big lures and using dead baits on spinning rods is the norm and it is very effective.
-Fishing from a boat or from the shore both yield pike.
+If you’re pike fishing on the lochs, casting big lures and using dead baits with a spinning rod is the norm, and it’s very effective.
+Fishing from a boat or the shore both yield pike.

 Tip: The use of any live bait is illegal in Scotland.